 Below are the four common challenges we see in the implementation:

-2. Stakeholders – The assessment and onboarding process must be done with the application developers and not with the application owner or administrator.
+2. Stakeholders – Assessment and onboarding process must be done with the application developers and not with the application owner or administrators.

 3. Strategy – The drivers of application accounts onboarding should be the PAM policy, compliance, and auditors.
 Sticking to the company’s Privileged Access Management Policy (PAM) will support you in getting cooperation from the developers.

 Our advice is to create a new end-to-end process that is adjusted to application accounts within your organization.
-Our team has the experience and tools to assist you with Application Privileged Access.
+Our team has the experience and tools to assist you with a Successful Application Onboarding into CyberArk.
 We successfully led and completed a few PAM programs in the financial sector and assisted them in building and implementing their PAM practice for applications.
 If you need help in creating your BAU “Business As Usual” application onboarding process, contact us today!